nais/doc/nais-application/nais.yaml/reference.md

 **Default**: `false`

 ### `spec.maskinporten.scopes[].scope`
-Valid list of Scopes that the Maskinporten client can be used for authentication and authorization, se the [Digdir maskinporten documentation for use of the JWT grant](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).
+Valid list of scopes that the Maskinporten client can use.

 Example: `[ "nav:some/scope" ]`